47degrees/github4s/docs/src/main/tut/activity.md

 ## Notifications

 ### Set a Thread Subscription

 This lets you subscribe or unsubscribe from a conversation.

 Unsubscribing from a conversation mutes all future notifications (until you comment or get @mentioned once more).

+You can subscribe or unsubscribe using `setThreadSub`, it takes as arguments:

  - `id`: Thread id from which you subscribe or unsubscribe
  - `subscribed`: Determines if notifications should be received from this thread